max-montemayor/GBA/README.md

-# Welcome to the GBA emulator
+# Welcome to the GBA emulator (made by browncha023)

 GBA Emulator is a free, online GBA emulator with 150+ Games to play!